Sten Lundin: Later career

 After retiring from motorsports competition, Lundin was employed as the Service Manager at former world champion Torsten Hallman's Yamaha distributor in Sweden.
-In 1977 when four-stroke racing machines were rare, Lundin collaborated with Hallman and former 500cc World Champion Bengt Åberg in developing a highly modified four-stroke Yamaha XT500, which Åberg raced in the 1977 FIM Motocross World Championship season. Åberg rode the bike to a victory in the first moto of the 1977 500cc Luxembourg Grand Prix and ended the season ranked 9th in the final world championship standings.
+In 1977 when four-stroke racing machines were rare, Lundin collaborated with Hallman and former 500cc World Champion Bengt Åberg in developing a highly modified four-stroke Yamaha XT500. Åberg rode the bike to a victory in the first moto of the 1977 500cc Luxembourg Grand Prix and ended the season ranked 9th in the final world championship standings.

 In retirement, Lundin attended historic motorsport events with his Lito motorcycle.
 He died on 3 June 2016 at the age of 84 after a short illness.

 Awards and honors

-In 1961 Lundin and motorcycle speedway World Champion Ove Fundin were awarded the Svenska Dagbladet Gold Medal for accomplishing the most significant Swedish sports achievement of the year.
-The presentation marked the first time that the award had recognized motorcycle sports.
+In 1961 Lundin and motorcycle speedway World Champion Ove Fundin were the co-recipients of the Svenska Dagbladet Gold Medal for accomplishing the most significant Swedish sports achievement of the year.
+The presentation marked the first time that the prestigious award had recognized motorcycle sports.

 In honor of Lundin's contributions to Swedish motorcycling, in 2002 the Swedish postal service issued a stamp within the Sverige Motocross series that depicted Lundin riding his Monark motorcycle.